dmorenoh/play-modeling/README.md

 ### 3. Implement Controllers

-### 6. Naive Implementation Of The Domain
+### 6. Naive Implementation of The Domain

-### 7. Implement Domain Using Repository Backed By Relational Database
+### 7. Implement Domain Using Repository Backed by Relational Database

 ## Resources